Meditation For Addiction

 - it makes us more able to experience cravings without having to react to them

-Researchers from Yale recently found that a 4-week mindfulness training was more effective for smoking cessation than the American Lung Association's ‘gold standard’ treatment.
+Researchers from Yale recently found that a 4-week mindfulness training programme was more effective as a treatment for addiction for smoking than the American Lung Association's ‘gold standard’ treatment.
 Over a period of 4 weeks, on average, people saw a 90% reduction in the number of cigarettes they smoked-from 18/day to 2/day and 35% of smokers quit completely!
 In a four-month follow-up over 30% maintained their abstinence.
 1

 Neuroscientists found that after just five 20 minute sessions of a mindfulness meditation technique, people had increased blood flow to an area of the brain vital to self-control, the anterior cingulate cortex.
 After 11 hours of practice, they found actual physical changes in the brain around this area.
 By the time you’ve finished Take 20 you’ll have done more than 11 hours of practice and are likely to have physically changed your brain for the better!
 2

-Although rigorous research on meditation treatment for addictions is still in its infancy, the results show great promise for binge eating disorder, cigarette addiction and alcohol relapse prevention.
+Although rigorous research on the use of meditation for addiction relief is still in its infancy, the results show great promise for binge eating disorder, cigarette addiction and alcohol relapse prevention.
 It has even reduced marijuana and crack consumption in trained prison inmates!
 3,4,5

-So if you ever find yourself indulging a little more than you’d like, give mindfulness a whirl…… and start getting some Headspace today.
+So if you ever find yourself indulging a little more than you’d like, give mindfulness a whirl… download our meditation app and start getting some Headspace today.